 — It may also play a critical role in enabling access to certain privileges, benefits, or compensation associated with being a veteran without having to carry and produce a Certificate of Release or Discharge from Active Duty (DD Form 214).

-You must provide a completed Veteran Status Verification Form (VSD-001) issued by a County Veterans Service Office and pay an additional $5 fee at a local DMV office to receive the veteran designation on your DL.
+You must provide a completed Veteran Status Verification Form (VSD-001) issued by a County Veterans Service Office at a local DMV office to receive the veteran designation on your DL.

 - Organ and Tissue Donor:

 — When you add your name to the Donate Life California Organ and Tissue Donor Registry, you are legally authorizing the recovery of organs and tissues in the event of your death.
 A pink “DONOR” dot will be printed on your DL card.

 What Do I Need to Apply?

 When you apply for an original California DL, recertify your California Commercial DL, or convert to a REAL ID Compliant DL, you must present an acceptable identity document(s) to establish who you are.
 An acceptable document is one produced by an authority, such as a county, state, federal, or foreign agency.
 These are original or certified documents establishing birth date, true full name, and identity.
 DMV will only accept an original document or a certified copy of the original to establish identity.
 DMV will not accept photocopies, “informational copies,” or documents with the statement, “Informational, not a valid document to establish identity,” or any similar statement.
 Your document(s) must contain your true full name.
 Document(s) presented at a DMV office will be returned to you.